HackathonHackers/code-of-conduct/README.md

 **Our community prioritizes marginalized people's safe existence in the community.
 We will not tolerate posts encouraging:**

-* 'Reverse'-isms, including 'reverse racism,' 'reverse sexism,' and 'cisphobia.'
+* 'Reverse'-isms, including 'reverse racism,' 'reverse sexism,' and 'cisphobia'
-* Insensitivity towards strict boundary statements, such as "leave me alone," "go away," or "I'm not discussing this with you."
+* Insensitivity toward boundary statements, such as "leave me alone," "go away," or "I'm not discussing this with you"
-* Racist, sexist, cissexist, or otherwise oppressive behavior or assumptions (though these discussions may be moved to [HH Constructive Debates](http://hh.gd/debate) if they better fit those guidelines).
+* Racist, sexist, cissexist, or otherwise oppressive behaviors or assumptions (although these discussions may be moved to [HH Constructive Debates](http://hh.gd/debate) if they better fit its guidelines)

 However, if you have a post that falls in the above categories yet you feel still belongs in HH, you can message a [moderator](#moderators) to discuss it.
 We've had posts like these in the past that turned into constructive discussions with a bit of reframing.
 Talking about hard problems is, itself, hard.